 The Inheritance of Beauty can be read on several different levels.
 First it is a straightforward novel, with a leisurely revelation of the 70-year-old mystery, while it describes the sadness of families split by terrible circumstances who never get back together because no one wants to be the first to make contact.
 The characters are well-drawn, memorable and mostly thoroughly likable.
 It can be enjoyed as a touching love story of Magnolia and George’s relationship that lasted from childhood into old age.
 It also has touches of magic realism that are harder to spot: when my book club discussed it, only one of us noticed that a journey to a pond and a wetting symbolized a character’s baptism and rebirth.

 The Inheritance of Beauty will appeal to lovers of Southern fiction, particularly for caretaker Annie’s lovely speech patterns.
 It is a good book for readers of Still Alice by Lisa Genova, which also deals with Alzheimer’s Disease, but on more practical everyday level.

-Check the WRL catalog for The Secret Garden on audiobook CD.
+Check the WRL catalog for The Inheritance of Beauty.